-The Island of Zanzibar lies about twenty three miles off the coast of Tanzania in the Indian Ocean some six degrees South of the Equator.
-It covers an area of 640 square miles and offers white sandy beaches, coconut groves clove plantations and a immensely rich history.
-To the islands, shores have come people from all parts of the world; Malays, Indians, Arabs, Egyptians.
-These and others peoples have settled on the Island over the centuries and left their mark in the architecture and character of the place and the people who live there.
+The Zanzibar Island lies about 23 miles off the coast of mainland Tanzania, six degrees south of Equator.
+The island stretches over an area of 640 sq miles and is characterized by white sandy beaches, coconut groves, clove plantation, and a rich cultural heritage.
+People from different corner of the world have migrated into the island including Malays, Indians, Egyptians, and Arabs and have settled on the island for over multiple centuries.
+They have left their mark on the island in the architecture and local tradition.

 The Island has attracted travelers to its shores for centuries and was one of the main centers on the East African coast of the slave trade.
 The clove tree was introduced to Zanzibar in 1818 and the Island by the middle of that century was the worlds largest producer of cloves, which is how it got its name as the “Spice Island”.
 At the same time, the slave trade was reaching its peak with as many as 50,000 slaves passing through its market every year.
 The Arabic influence became so strong that the Sultan of Oman moved his capital from Muscat to Zanzibar.
 For a long time, it was more important than the other Arab trading centers of Lamu in Kenya was, and Bagamoyo on the mainland Tanzania was.
 In 1890, the Island became a British Protectorate and at the same time, its power went into decline, particularly with the construction of the Mombassa to Kampala railway, which created a new trade route into the African hinterland.
 It remained a protectorate until independence in 1964 when Zanzibar joined with Tanganyika to become the United Republic of Tanzania.

 ZANZIBAR STONE TOWN